python/devguide/getting-started/setup-building.rst

 Then you will need to:

+1. Launch the codespace

-1. Press the ``,`` key to launch the codespace setup screen for the current branch (alternatively, click the green :guilabel:`Code` button and choose the ``codespaces`` tab and then press the green :guilabel:`Create codespace on main` button).
+   - Press the ``,`` key to launch the codespace setup screen for the current branch

+     - For the default dev container (which is what you very likely want), click the green :guilabel:`Create new codespace` button
+     - For alternative containers, click :guilabel:`Change options` and choose the appropriate container

+   - Alternatively, click the green :guilabel:`Code` button and choose the :guilabel:`codespaces` tab

+     - For the default dev container (which is what you very likely want), click the green :guilabel:`Create codespace on main` button
+     - For alternative containers, go to the :guilabel:`…` menu and choose :guilabel:`New with options…`

 2. A screen should appear that lets you know your codespace is being set up.
    (Note: Since the CPython devcontainer is provided, codespaces will use the configuration it specifies.)